nseetim/codecademy/README.md

 # codecademy
-some scripts i worked on at codecademy
+some scripts i worked while on the Python codecademy course